 You can use any kind of yeast to make Pizza al Taglio.
 Personally, I use active dry yeast (Caputo Levieto).
 But if you want to use another type of yeast follow the conversion table below:

-Fresh yeast (cake yeast)6g~2 tsp
+Fresh yeast (cake yeast) | 6g | ~2 tsp |

 What you need to make Pizza al Taglio at home

-Pizza al Taglio is great to bake at home because you don’t need a fancy pizza oven or any special equipment to make it.
-All you need is:
+Pizza al Taglio is great to bake at home because you don’t need a fancy

-• Kitchen scale
+- Kitchen scale

-• Mixing bowl
+- Mixing bowl

-• Metal baking sheet or pan
+- Metal baking sheet or pan

-• Scissors for cutting
+- Scissors for cutting

 The key to good, consistent pizza dough is to measure your ingredients accurately, especially the yeast.
 So I recommend using a kitchen scale.
 You can read more about pizza scales and why it’s so important here.

 Pizza al Taglio is typically baked on a sturdy, low-edge rectangular steel pan.
-A regular home oven baking sheet will also do, but these are often thinner and make less crispy pizza.
+A regular cookie sheet or home oven baking sheet will also do, but these are often thinner and make less crispy pizza.
 Finishing your pizza on a pizza stone or steel will solve this problem (I’ll explain in-depth later).
 But if you love Pizza al Taglio, and want to recreate true Roman pizza at home, I recommend a proper steel pan.

 A durable 16x12-inch pizza pan crafted from heavy 14-gauge aluminum ensures a fast and even bake.
 The pan features a pre-seasoned, stick-resistant coating that makes it easy to clean, offering a hassle-free baking experience.
 Made in the USA, this pan is ideal for both home and commercial use.